Indecent Proposal: Filming

 Filming began in Las Vegas in June 1992.
 The casino scenes were filmed at the Westgate Las Vegas.
 After a month in Las Vegas, the production moved to southern California, where locations included the Echo Park neighborhood and a Santa Barbara mansion that stood in for Gage's home.

 Lyne decided to feature the book Backlash: The Undeclared War Against American Women in a scene because author Susan Faludi had notably criticized Lyne's film Fatal Attraction.
 Lyne completed post-production work on the film roughly two weeks before its opening in April 1993.

 Differences between novel and film

-Engelhard's novel contained cultural friction that the screenwriter left out of the movie: the main character, named Joshua, is Jewish, and his billionaire foil is Arab.
+Engelhard's novel contained cultural friction that the screenwriter left out of the movie: the main character, named Joshua Kane, is Jewish, and his billionaire foil Sheikh Ibrahim is Arab.
 In a review of the novel, The New York Times summarized its themes as "the sanctity of marriage versus the love of money, the Jew versus significant non-Jews such as shiksas and sheiks, skill versus luck, materialism versus spirituality, Israel versus the Arab countries, the past versus the future, and the religious world versus the secular one."

 Reception

 Box office

 Indecent Proposal was a box office success, grossing $106,614,059 in the US and Canada and $159,985,941 internationally for a worldwide total of $266,600,000.
 The film opened on 1,694 screens in the United States and Canada on April 7, 1993, and grossed $18,387,632 in its opening weekend to top the US box office, the biggest opening at the time for an April release.
 It was number one for four weeks and became the sixth highest-grossing film of 1993.
 Some journalists attributed the audience turnout to Paramount's strong marketing campaign, as well as the film's sensational premise that made for heated debates.

 It entered international release on April 23, 1993, previewing on 66 screens in Australia for the weekend.
 Despite only playing for three days, it topped the Australian box office for the week with a three-day gross of $0.8 million (A$1.16 million).
 It officially opened in Australia on April 29 and remained at number one for four more weeks.
 In the UK, it also benefited from previews in topping the UK box office with an opening weekend gross of $2.4 million (£1.5 million) including previews.
 It remained number one in the UK for three weeks.
 In Italy, it was Paramount/United International Pictures' second biggest ever opening with an opening weekend gross of $1.6 million.